Kacey Musgraves: Personal life

-In 2014, in an interview with ABC Radio, Musgraves said she had been in a relationship with her bandmate Misa Arriaga for several years after becoming friends first.
+In 2014, in an interview with ABC Radio, Musgraves said her bandmate Misa Arriaga had been her boyfriend for several years after they first became friends and worked together.

-Musgraves met Ruston Kelly at the Bluebird Café in Nashville.
+Musgraves met Ruston Kelly in March 2016 at the Bluebird Café in Nashville.
 In May 2016, they had a songwriting date, and they began dating shortly after.
-Musgraves stated that the song "Butterflies" from her album Golden Hour is about her courtship with Kelly.
-On December 24, 2016, Musgraves became engaged to Kelly.
-They married on October 14, 2017, in Tennessee.
-The couple filed for divorce in July 2020, which was finalized in September 2020.
+Musgraves said that the song "Butterflies" from her album Golden Hour is about her courtship with Kelly; many other songs from the album were inspired by Kelly.
+On December 24, 2016, Musgraves and Kelly were engaged.
+They married on October 14, 2017 in Tennessee.
+The couple filed for divorce in July 2020 and it was finalized in September 2020.

-Kacey was seen hanging out with poet Cole Schafer in June of 2021 and the relationship was officially confirmed in a New York Times interview in August 2021.
+From 2021 to 2023, Musgraves was in a relationship with Cole Schafer, a poet.